 The Company's activities providing advisory and placement services constitute a single reportable segment.
-An operating segment is a component of an entity that conducts business and incurs revenues and expenses for which discrete financial information is available that is reviewed by the chief operating decision maker in assessing performance and making resource allocation decisions.
+An operating segment is a component of an entity that conducts business and incurs revenues and expenses for which discrete financial information is available that is reviewed by the chief operating decision maker ("CODM") in assessing performance and making resource allocation decisions.
+The Company's CODM is the Chief Executive Officer.
 The Company has a single operating segment and therefore a single reportable segment.
 The Company is organized as one operating segment in order to maximize the value of advice to clients by drawing upon the diversified expertise and broad relationships of senior professionals across the Company.
-The chief operating decision maker assesses performance and allocates resources based on broad considerations, including the market opportunity, available expertise across the Company and the strength and efficacy of professionals' collaboration, and not based upon profit or loss measures for the Company's separate product lines.
+The accounting policies of the reportable segment are the same as those described in the summary of significant accounting policies.
+The CODM assesses performance and allocates resources on a consolidated basis based on consolidated Net Income that is presented on the Consolidated Statements of Operations as well as other broad considerations, including the market opportunity, available expertise across the Company and the strength and efficacy of professionals' collaboration.
+The measure of segment assets is presented on the Consolidated Statements of Financial Condition as total consolidated assets.
+The CODM reviews segment assets at the same level or category as presented on the Consolidated Statements of Financial Condition.
+The CODM uses consolidated Net Income to assist in assessing performance, establishing compensation, and setting capital priorities including such actions as reinvesting profits into the business, offset dilution or pay dividends.
+The CODM is regularly provided with the consolidated expenses as presented on the Consolidated Statements of Operations.